vishnu-r-codev/vishnu-r-codev/README.md

 - Implemented message queuing solutions using RabbitMQ for distributed systems
 - Set up robust search functionality using Elasticsearch
 - Established comprehensive monitoring and observability using Prometheus and Grafana
+- Automated CI/CD pipelines using GitHub Actions and JFrog Artifactory
-- Automated deployment workflows with Helm charts and JFrog Artifactory
+- Automated deployment workflows with Helm charts
 - Implemented robust state management solutions using Redux, NgRx, and RxJS
 - Created responsive layouts using HTML5, CSS3, SCSS, and Bootstrap
 - Established comprehensive testing strategies using Jest and Cypress